Treatment of hypopituitarism

 - University of Pennsylvania School of Medicine

 The specifics of therapy for hypopituitarism will be reviewed here.
 The causes, clinical manifestations, and diagnosis of hypopituitarism, as well as GH deficiency in adults and the management of individual hormone deficiencies, are reviewed in more detail elsewhere.
 (See "Causes of hypopituitarism" and "Clinical manifestations of hypopituitarism" and "Diagnostic testing for hypopituitarism" and "Growth hormone deficiency in adults".)

-The primary consequence of lack of adrenocorticotropic hormone (ACTH) is cortisol deficiency.
+The primary consequence of lack of corticotropin (ACTH) is cortisol deficiency.
 As a result, treatment consists of the administration of hydrocortisone in an amount and timing to mimic the normal pattern of cortisol secretion.
 Because there is no test to assess the adequacy of the replacement, the optimal doses are not known.
-Most authorities recommend replacement with hydrocortisone because that is the hormone the adrenal glands make normally, but others prefer prednisone or dexamethasone for their longer durations of action.
+Most authorities recommend replacement with hydrocortisone because that is the hormone the adrenal glands make normally (hydrocortisone and cortisol are different names for the same chemical structure).

 Preparation and dose — Most authorities recommend hydrocortisone doses of 15 to 25 mg/day [1,2] because those doses are similar to daily production rates .
 Patients who are more severely deficient or weigh more tend to need doses at the upper end of this range and vice versa.
 Some patients, however, need even larger doses to avoid severely symptomatic adrenal insufficiency, and others can get by on smaller amounts.
 (See "Treatment of adrenal insufficiency in adults".)

 - Arafah BM.
 Medical management of hypopituitarism in patients with pituitary adenomas.
 Pituitary 2002; 5:109.